How to Be a Fearless Badass in the Outdoors and Life

 What’s holding you back most from what you really want to do?
 Is it fear of failure?
 Falling?
 Flying?
 Intimacy?

 Now that you have some tools to deal with those fears, go ahead and add overcoming them to your bucket list.

 This is exactly how I set mine up, and it’s a lot of fun.
 Next up in the “how to be a badass” pipeline: scrambling.
 Second: hitting on hot guys.
 Yeah, I am more afraid of romantic rejection that Third-World dictators.
 But not for long.

 8. Find a mantra

 There’s a reason quote posts are so popular on Pinterest and Facebook.
 They work.

 When I was researching key words for this “how to be badass” post, “fearless quotes” was one term people were searching madly for.
 So I’ve worked a few of my favs into this blog.

 BTW, fearlessness is a big theme of the Miss Adventure Pants Pinterest board, so if you’re thirsty for more, follow us for a regular dose of inspiration.

 Well, that’s all I can think of.
 If you have any good brain hacks on how to be badass, I’d love to hear them.
+So please comment below or catch me on Facebook.
 In the meantime, I’ll leave you with these parting words:

 Got tips on how to be a badass?
 C’mon, you know you do!
 Comment below to share.